Marijuana Flower and Entourage Effect

 Doctor's Prescribing Judgment Process

 The “entourage effect” figures into the doctor's judgment process.
 Smoking or vaping weed flowers produce treatment synergy.
-For this reason, they may benefit Parkinson’s, seizures, or distress.
+For this reason, they may benefit those having Parkinson’s, seizures, or distress.
 Doctors prescribe specific weed flower strains to get the most of this synergy.

 Common Drugs vs. Medical Weed